App & Browser Testing Made Easy

 6. Travis CI

 It was the first CI as a Service tool.
-It was introduced to build code in the cloud, where the user can link their repository, and build and also test their apps. .
+It was introduced to build code in the cloud, where users can link their repository and build and test their apps.
 It is a tool created for open-source projects and focused on CI.
 It uses automated testing and an elaborate alert system to optimize the build process.

 Some of the capabilities that make Travis CI popular are:

-1. It can integrate with version control systems such as GitLab, Assembla, and BitBucket.
+1. It can integrate with version control systems like GitLab, Assembla, and BitBucket.

 2. Travis CI has extensive guides, community support, and docs available.

-3. Travis CI makes it easy to customize build environments as per the project requirements.
+3. Travis CI makes it easy to customize build environments per project requirements.

-4. The Travis CI portal displays the history and console logs in a very intuitive manner.
-Making it easy to understand and use.
+4. The Travis CI portal displays the history and console logs very intuitively.
+We are making it easy to understand and use.

 Wrapping Up